DFE-Digital/fh-services/docs/arch/ADR028-change-deds-schema.md

 ## Context

-There is significant complexity in creating a full entity graph schema based on the HSDS 3.0 Open referral internation spec.
-This leads to tight coupling to a particular open referral spec, when our service will take on many open referral specs, and also potential file uploads which will contain far less data.
-This would then shoehorn other specification into this spec, and as a result, original data will then lose it's structure.
+The existing DEDS schema models the OR international v3.0 spec.
+This was likely done because we were attempting to understand OpenRerral ourselves, and the International spec is what we were most likely to ingest.
+Since then it's seeming more likely that we'll be ingesting various data types, such as OpenReferral UK (A subset of International) and file upload which does not conform to any OpenReferral specification.

-There is documentation in confluence which talks about using JSON.
-However, there is no known ADR or decision document which explains why the current design was chosen over storing JSON.
+Trying to implement this became really complicated using the existing DEDS schema.
+The question arose as to whether we could do things differently with less complexity.

 ## Options considered

-1. Store the JSON data as a string/json field in the database with minimal other columns to represent data.
+1. Store the JSON data as a string/JSON field in the database with minimal other columns to represent data.
 2. Do nothing and keep the current full entity graph schema.

 ## Consequences